Located in the Bronx, Woodlawn Cemetery is one of the most interesting cemeteries in all of New York.

 In her later life, Bly took over her deceased husband’s company, Iron Clad Manufacturing, and produced steel milk cans and boilers.
 She even created a few inventions during her life and received several patents.

 Gravesite: The gravesite of Nellie Bly is located in the southeastern portion of the cemetery and can be found at the following coordinates: 40.8838387, -73.8772812.

-Alex Pompez is a member of the Baseball Hall of Fame, having been elected in 2006.
+Alex Pompez is a member of the Baseball Hall of Fame in Cooperstown, New York, having been elected in 2006.

 Pompez was an executive in the Negro League who owned two different teams: the Cuban Stars and the New York Cubans.
 Both teams were comprised of Latin American players who, like African Americans, weren’t allowed to play in the Major Leagues.

 After baseball was integrated, Pompez became a Latin American scout for the New York Giants (and later San Francisco Giants).
 Pompez was instrumental in the signing of baseball greats like Orlando Cepeda and Tony Oliva.
 He also scouted future Cuban dictator Fidel Castro and wrote a favorable scouting report on the young player.